 One award of up to \$1,000 may be granted per academic year based on availability of funds and quality of applications received.
-Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2023.
+Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2024.
 Award funds will be distributed to the student's mentor through the department.
 Awarded funds may be used only according to approved OU policy and at mentor's discretion.
 Please note that these are not travel awards, so only a minority of the total funds requested in any application should be applied to travel expenses.
-Awardees are required to submit their project for presentation at the 2023 CAH Research Day, the GREAT Symposium, or the OU Tulsa Research Day.
-Awardees may be requested to also present at other appropriate on-campus venues as determined by the CAH Research Committee.
+Awardees are required to submit their project for presentation at the 2024 CAH Research Day.
+Awardees may be requested to also present at other appropriate on-campus venues as determined by the CAH Research Committee (e.g., GREAT Symposium, OU Tulsa Research Day).